 Indice Articolo

-Causes of chin pimples
+Causes of chin acne

-CHIN PIMPLES AND HORMONES
+CHIN ACNE AND HORMONES

 STRESS

-To prevent chin pimples from appearing, following a daily skincare routine is crucial.
-In particular, a proper facial cleansing, which removes impurities and excess sebum without irritating the skin, is the first step.
+To prevent pimples from appearing on the chin, following a daily Skin care routine is crucial.
+Specifically, a proper face washing, that removes impurities and excess sebum without irritating the Skin is the first step.

 TARGETED CLEANSING